michaelnisi/cop/README.md

 ## Description

-The cop module is a [through](https://github.com/dominictarr/through) stream that can be configured to emit specific properties of objects written to it.
-Furthermore, if provided with a filter function, it can be used to modulate data.
+A [through](https://github.com/dominictarr/through) stream, configurable to emit specific properties of objects written to it.
+Furthermore, if provided with a filter function, applyable to modulate data.

 ## Usage

-### Property key (default)
+### Property key

     var cop = require('cop')
       , es = require('event-stream')